svekars/katacoda-scenarios/datum-intro/step7.md

 As you can see the `glob` parameter is set to "/", which means all directories and files are processed as one unit.

-You can preview what will constitues a single datum by using the `pachctl glob file` command.
+You can preview what will constitutes a single datum by using the `pachctl glob file` command.

 For example, if you want to check what will go into one datum if